Mohith202/RemoteBrick/README.md

 Activate it: **envi\Scripts\activate**

+We can also use **pip install -r requirments.txt** but I am having saome problem in my local Machine so just plz copy paste the following cmd line.

 In Virtual environment install required packages using cmd:**pip install fastapi uvicorn pymongo pydantic bcrypt**

 Pull all files from the repository.